-Nearly 75% of countries in the world require drivers to drive on the right side of traffic.
-Although the majority drive on the right, there is no global standard driving system which causes some countries to require driving on the left.
-Left side drivers include the majority of former British colonies and the right drivers include US, Latin America and most European nations.
+While nearly 75% of countries require drivers to drive on the right side of traffic, there are still a significant number of countries that drive on the left.
+Many former British colonies remain right hand drive countries to this day.
 The following is a summary of countries who drive on the left.

 List of Countries Who Drive on the Left